quandquang1312/count_down/README.md

 ## Installation
 - Download the source code and put it anywhere you want on your device.
 - Open that directory then compile and run the program.
 I use gcc compiler, you can use any compiler you have.
-Or you can just run ``m.exe`` file and that's no need to compile first.
     - **compile**
     ``
     g++ main.cpp -pthread -o m